Remembrance

 Canada on the first Monday in September.
 This is the

-same day celebrated in honour of labour in the US,
+same day celebrated in honour of the labour workforce in the USA

 and in Bermuda.